flaxandteal/dp-compose/cantabular-import/README.md

 `dp-cantabular-api-ext` services by running `make setup` in each of their root directories.

-For the full-stack journey you will need to run `make assets` in dp-frontend-router.
+For the full-stack journey:

+ You will need to run `make assets` in dp-frontend-router.
 Assets generated using the  `-debug` flag won't work.

-Also for the full stack-journey you will also need to make sure you have some databases into your Mongo collections.
+You will also need to make sure you have some datasets into your Mongo collections.
 The easiest way to do this is to use the import script in `dp-dataset-api`.
 Currently it can be found on it's own branch `feature/import-script`.

+For Florence to work you will need to have built npm modules and production assets.
+You can do this by running `make node-modules` followed by `make generate-go-prod`.
+This only needs to be done once (or until you generate debug assets).

 # Bring Up Cantabular Import Services #